juno7803/uber-server/README.md

 - [ ] Get Ride History
 - [ ] See Ride Detail

-It will update to uber eats
+It will update to uber'eats